mautic/user-documentation/docs/overview/overview.rst

 .. _Contacts:

 - Segments_: A group of your Contacts that share certain attributes.
-For example, you may segment Contacts based on a contact’s location.
+For example, you may segment Contacts based on a contact's location.
 This may help you easily send out location-based offers or promotions to this specific group of Contacts.

 .. _Segments: